If I had to pick a perfect small town to sum up the best of New England, Glastonbury on the east bank of the Connecticut River would come close.

 An adventure with all the convenience of a walk in the park, Blackledge Falls lies in 80 acres of lush deciduous woods on the Glastonbury-Hebron town line.

-On a light trail, little more than a mile long, you’ll arrive at picture-perfect set of falls, with three distinct channels plunging over the rocks.
+On a light trail, little more than a mile long, you’ll arrive at a picture-perfect set of falls.
+This has three distinct channels plunging over the rocks, and is maybe my favorite natural attraction in the area.

-If there’s an ideal time to make the trip it’s spring or after heavy rainfall, as the falls can be little more than a trickle at the height of summer.
+If there’s an ideal time to make the trip it’s during spring or after heavy rainfall.
+At the height of summer the falls can be little more than a trickle, but still extremely picturesque.

 From here you can plot a longer excursion up the Blackledge River into Gay City State Park.